dom-romano/google-app-store-eda/README.md

-# google-app-store-eda
+# Google App Store Exploratory Data Analysis
-Exploratory data analysis of a Kaggle dataset containing data on over 2 million apps in the Google Play Store
+This dataset was retrieved from Kaggle (https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps).
+It contains information about downloads, ratings, and other application information about roughly 2.3 million applications from the Google Play Store as of June 2021.
+This data will be useful in this analysis for app developers to see how certain aspects of their app will affect downloads and ratings.